 What is Voxpat?

-Digital Brain Instruments say: “Voxpat is a standalone software developed to create high-quality monster, other world creatures, and robotic voices for games, films, music, multimedia projects or for creating sound libraries in just a few minutes.
+Digital Brain Instruments say: “Voxpat is a standalone software developed to create a high-quality monster, other world creatures, and robotic voices for games, films, music, multimedia projects or for creating sound libraries in just a few minutes.
 But also for processing any kind of samples or instruments in many different ways.”

 To also give you a summed up version, of how you do what the developers describe so well above.
 The work-flow basically goes like this: